bobcmartin/AVRCore/README.md

 Thank you Spence for all you have done to bring the new AVR devices into the Arduino development environment

-Bob Martinb - Wizard of Make
+Bob Martin - Wizard of Make
 January 2025

 ## Current Status / Updates